 They have social anxiety

-A small percentage of my clients report social anxiety.
+A small percentage of my clients report general social anxiety.
 Not only do they have problems with public speaking, but they struggle with all social interactions.
 As I am not a psychologist, I encourage people with social anxiety to get professional help before or alongside one of my courses.

 Interestingly I find that people with mild social anxiety do very well on the course – and often even come to enjoy public speaking!